 Load a range or dry-fire clip and the tool reads each shot off the audio track, calculates first-shot time and per-shot splits, then burns the timer overlay back onto the video.
-Local detection runs in your browser.
-Gemini review is optional and only uploads when you run it, then applies reviewed marker changes with a revert button.
+A free in-browser AI shot timer: local detection runs in your browser, no account, no subscription, no watermark.
+Optional Gemini AI review uploads the clip only when you run it, then applies reviewed marker changes with a revert button if the pass is wrong.

 Checking sign-in status…